 Today, detection and response services operate 24/7, with networks monitored by engineers and software to detect anything out of the norm, like malware or odd user behavior.
 With that information, network issues can be responded to as they happen.

 You might think printers are no big deal.
 They just sit there all day; there’s really nothing to them.
-But think about all the people they affect inside of your organization: IT support, supply fulfillment, maintenance, purchasing, invoice processing.
+But think about all the people they affect inside of your organization: IT support, supply fulfillment, maintenance, purchasing, invoice processing and so on.
 With Managed Print Services (MPS), all of these functions can be handled through one vendor, which means only one call for help, too.
 MPS allows you to streamline processes and reduce expenses inside your organization.
 For an IT department, this frees up time that would otherwise be spent on printer-related fixes.
+Read more about MPS benefits here.

 In addition, security attacks can enter your network through printers and copiers.
 Are yours protected?
 New integrations with MPS can help with printer security, which includes devices and software platforms to remediate any type of threat coming through a printer.
 An MPS program allows your printers to be secured and issues remediated without any help from your IT staff.